ArduPilot/ardupilot_wiki/copter/source/docs/build-your-own-multicopter.rst

 #.
 There are expensive, high end Multicopters, which are generally
    oriented to commercial photo or video use and outside our scope here.
 #.
 All of the Copters I have and will be putting together incorporate
-   a :ref:`Pixhawk <common-pixhawk-overview>` flight controller
+   a :ref:`Pixhawk <common-pixhawk-overview>` autopilot

    #.
-These are the best and most capable flight controllers available
+These are the best and most capable autopilots available
       and they have great **DIYDrones** community support.
    #.
 Beware of clones and counterfeits, they often have small
       differences that end up making them completely unusable.